 Excluding Extra Addresses

-You can use Terminal to add additional addresses that you want to exclude but that are not listed on the “Me” card.
+You can use Terminal to add additional addresses that you want to exclude but that you don’t want to list on the “Me” card.
 Enter a command such as:

 defaults write com.c-command.SpamSieve ExtraAddressesToExclude -array a@b.com d@e.com